In order to sell your home for the best possible price, there are several factors to consider:

 GETTING READY TO GET INTO THE REAL-ESTATE MARKET?

 Consult with an expert, local real estate agent to ensure your house is priced competitively and well-staged.
 Why?
 Because while there are always three factors to getting a home sold—location, price, and condition—only two are under your control: price and condition.
 Of the two, which is more significant?
 Price.
-Remember that price will correct bad condition, but condition will never overcome a bad price.
+Remember that price will correct bad conditions, but conditions will never overcome a bad price.

 Your Agent will provide you with a CMA (Comparative Market Analysis).
 This report can be the most important tool in determining the listing price.
 Review the CMA carefully with your Agent so you understand the current.
 Studying the past sales will not only help you understand the pricing strategy but give you a realistic expectation as to how much your home might appraise for when you go under contract.
 Remember, the listing price of a similar home is your competition, not a comparable for value.
 Active listings have not sold.